$f$-algebra products on AL and AM-spaces: AM-algebras

 In particular, it embeds as an order and algebraic ideal in $C(K)$. \end{enumerate} \end{thm}

 Even though it was not clear from the definition, a corollary of this theorem is that, if $A$ is an AM-algebra with an approximate unit, then $(B_A)_+$ is an approximate identity.
+Indeed, if we identify $A$ with a closed ideal of $C(K)$, it can be shown that $(B_A)_+$ is an approximate identity using the standard argument from C$^{*}$-algebras (see, for instance, \cite[Section II.4]{blackadar2006}).

-With this language, the question of which products in an AM-space embed in $C(K)$ becomes: which of the submultiplicative products in \cref{thm:fproductsAM} give the AM-space $X$ a structure of AM-algebra with approximate unit?
+With this language, the question of which products on an AM-space embed in $C(K)$ becomes: which of the submultiplicative products in \cref{thm:fproductsAM} give the AM-space $X$ a structure of AM-algebra with approximate unit?
 Since $X$ is already an AM-space, these products are precisely the ones making $(B_X)_+$ into an approximate algebraic identity.
+The following general result shows that there can be at most one such product.